OXID-eSales/paypal-documentation/installation.rst

 |step| Setting permissions for the logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Change the write permission of :file:`/modules/oe/oepaypal/logs`.
+Change the permission of :file:`/modules/oe/oepaypal/logs`.
 Grant full write permission for owner, group and public (755 or 777).

 |step| Activating the module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^